lex-node/governance/constitution/constitution.md

 5.2.
 Users shall be liable for losses caused by false or misleading attestations, such as fraudulent relay proofs, and shall forfeit any stake thereby according to the consensus rules of Pocket Core.

 5.3.
 Software developers (such as the Pocket Development Company) are contracted by the Foundation on behalf of the DAO to develop Pocket Core.
 Because the Foundation defer to the Council, the Council is ultimately responsible for reviewing new software and approving Protocol Upgrades.
-Further, the Validator Nodes are responsible for accepting Protocol Upgrade Governance Transactions approved by the Council, and Users consent to the Validator Nodes decisions through their use of the blockchain per 2.1.
+Further, the Validator Nodes are responsible for accepting Protocol Upgrade Governance Transactions approved by the Council, and Users consent to the Validator Nodes'decisions through their use of the blockchain in accordance with Article 2.1.
 Therefore, the Users agree to hold software developers harmless for unintentional mistakes made in the expression of contractual intent, whether or not said mistakes were due to actual or perceived negligence.

 ## 6. Proposals